ulygrz/BLE-Joystick/README.md

 The application sometimes has difficulties to connect and still shows status 133.

 # The BLE-Joystick App
-BLE-Joystick has two versions.
-The app for TemiOS and an app for AndroidOS
+The App has two versions.
+The App for TemiOS and an app for AndroidOS

 ## The Android App
 ### Advertise for Temi App